WinterSnowfall/flameglow/README.md

 **-** You will need a **python3.6+** environment.
 Most Linux distros will come with python3 installed - make sure you pick one which comes with **python 3.6** or above.

-**-** The following python3 package needs to be installed: `prometheus_client (& dependencies)`.
+**-** The following python3 package needs to be installed: `prometheus_client` (& dependencies).
 I leave the details up to you.
-As long as they're in the PYTHONPATH, chiatter will not complain.
+As long as they're in the PYTHONPATH, flameglow will not complain.

 **-** HTTP port 8180 must be open for business (firewalls included), since the Prometheus server will need to access it in order to scrape and aggregate all the stats.